 UPDATE = GRANTEE can modify existing data in the column.

 REFERENCES = GRANTEE can reference a column in a foreign table in a primary key/foreign key relationship.
-Primary key/foreign key relationships are defined with table constraints.
+Primary key/foreign key relationships are defined by using table constraints.

-With SQL Server, permissions are given with the GRANT statement and taken away by the REVOKE statement.
+With SQL Server, permissions are granted with the GRANT statement and taken away by the REVOKE statement.

-This example returns column privilege information for a table.
+The following example returns column privilege information for a specific column.